simpleiot/simpleiot/docs/adr/7-jetstream-store.md

   `Value` and `Text` fields might be merged into `Data`.
 - In the `p.<node id>` subscription, the `Type` and `Key` now would come from the message subject.
-- TODO: edge points

 ### Bi-Directional Synchronization

-Bi-directional synchronization may be accomplished by having two streams for every node.
+Bi-directional synchronization between two instances may be accomplished by having two streams for every node.
 The head of both incoming and outgoing streams is looked at to determine the current state.
 If points of the same type exist in both streams, the point with the latest timestamp wins.
 In reality, 99% of the time, one set of data will be set by the Leaf instance (ex: sensor readings) and another set of data will be set by the upstream Hub instance (ex: configuration settings) and there will be very little overlap.

 ![image-20240119094329917](./assets/image-20240119094329917.png)